 NOTE: Some majors have additional course restrictions.
 Those can be found in the catalog sections for each major.

 Credit by Examination

-Through study or experience that parallels a University of Nebraska-Lincoln College of Journalism and Mass Communications course, a regularly enrolled university student may feel prepared to pass an examination on the course content for course credit.
+Credit by examination is generally not available for courses offered by the College of Journalism and Mass Communications, with the exceptions noted.
+Through study or experience that parallels a University of Nebraska–Lincoln College of Journalism and Mass Communications course, a regularly enrolled university student may feel prepared to pass an examination on the course content for course credit.
+Credit, however, is not simply given for work experience.
 To apply for credit, a student should:

-- Secure the Bursar’s Receipt for Payment of the examination fee; and
+- Secure the Bursar’s Receipt for Payment of the examination fee.

 The following grade appeals process is designed to provide students with protection through orderly procedures against prejudiced or capricious academic evaluation.
 A student with a concern about a grade should take the following steps: